-Our Mission is to enhance the physical health, quality of life and wellness of our patients within the Greater Baltimore region.
+Physical Therapy First’s mission is to enhance the physical heath, quality of life and wellness of our patients.
 Our practice is guided by a compassion for those in need and suffering, a commitment to clinical excellence, and a dedication to lifelong learning.

 The Physical Therapy First Difference